TB SKIN TESTS

 TB tests are performed upon the request of an individual, a referral from a physician’s office, or by the request of a local employer.
 TB skin testing is performed and read by trained professionals.

 TB testing can be done on Monday, Tuesday, Wednesday, and Friday

 during the normal clinic hours of 8:00am to 4:30pm.

-Two-step TB skin testing may be performed within 7-21 after the first TB test was given.
+Two-step TB skin testing may be performed within 7-21 days after the reading of the first TB test.

 A positive TB test does not necessarily mean a person has active TB.
 Any individual who has a positive TB test will meet with one of our clinic’s trained professionals to review the results, and advise them of what their next step should be.